 The mission of Visual Inquiry: Learning & Teaching Art is to provide a forum for engaging the complex, rich and multifaceted process of learning and teaching art.
-Published three times a year and peer reviewed, the print-based journal will launch its first publication in 2011.
 The journal highlights the process of creating art, teaching as an art form, engaging art submissions, scholarship in teaching artistry, and the rich traditions of art making and teaching.
 The call for papers is open to anyone concerned with issues related to learning and teaching art.
+VI is rigorously peer-reviewed and is published three times a year.

 The journal seeks articles, reflections on artwork, interviews, original artwork and book/exhibition reviews that address one or more of the following themes: